farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > Use this to heal and recuperate.
 >
-> - Once per session, if the fiction allows it, clear 1 segment from your `stress clock` and update your `condition`.
+> - When resting, laying low or seeking medical attention, clear between 1-4 segments from your `stress clock` and update your `condition`.

 # Fortune Roll| Mechanics